-Names and telephone numbers of agencies and treatment programs are listed in the Appendix of the student handbook.
+Names and telephone numbers of agencies and treatment programs are listed in the Appendix of the Student Handbook - Drug Abuse Prevention Program.

 Ethics and Fraud Hotline

 The college strives to create an environment free from fraud, conflicts of interest, and other ethical shortcomings.
 We realize, however, that when these activities occur, a need exists to report such violations without fear of retribution.
 For that reason, we have engaged Lighthouse Services to provide an anonymous ethics and compliance hotline for all employees of the college.